 Chedzoy, who is also a farmer, speaks from experience.
 His livestock operations have been interrupted not once, but twice for gas pipeline construction projects.
-Without proper lease protections, farm and forest owners face potential losses in terms of timber, wildlife habitat and other property uses, he says.

 If a gas company wants to use your land for a drilling pad or as a right-of-way for a pipeline, they ought to pay fair value for all timber removed from your land, Chedzoy says.
 Even young successional forests have value.
 An 8-inch tree may have current value only as firewood, but if left for another 50 years it would have significant value as a saw log.